15 Disruptive Precision Agriculture Companies to Follow in 2025

 article featured image

-The Omdena “AI Adoption Leaders Series” comprises game-changing startups, stories, and thought-leadership pieces from leading impact ventures solving real-world problems.
+The Omdena: “AI Adoption Leaders Series” includes game-changing startups, stories and thought-leadership content from pioneering impact ventures that are solving real-world problems.

-The series is initiated by Omdena´s top talent program for impact-driven startups.
+The series is introduced by Omdena´s talent top program for impact-driven startups.

-In this blog post, we highlight 15 inspiring and innovative precision agriculture companies (up to Series A) that are making a tangible change in the AgTech space using cutting-edge technologies such as AI and machine learning.
-As part of the series, we interviewed several companies on “How they measure the impact of their products and services”, which answers you can find in their respective company profiles.
+In this article, we’ll take a look at 15 inspiring and innovative precision agriculture companies (up to Series A) that are making an impact in the AgTech industry with some modern technologies like AI and machine learning.
+As part of the series, we interviewed a couple of companies on “How they measure the impact of their products and services”, those answers you can find in their company profiles.

 What is precision agriculture, and why is it important?